newrelic-experimental/nr-visually-complete/README.md

 # NR Visually Complete

-This module captures the Visually Complete (VC) metric on a web page.
+This module captures the Visually Complete (VC) metric on browser SPAs.
 VC is the time requiered for all visible elements on the screen to load.

 ## Value